Drought preparation for small business

 - Advise customers and suppliers about your business operations.

-Recover after a drought
+Recover during and after a drought

 Having a plan to respond and recover from a drought can help your business to survive long-term.